hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 Each scalar element in the field is a `FieldElement`.
 Supports the following operations:

-- create an element out of its serialized form
+- create an element from its byte representation
-- create the zero-element
-- create the one-element
+- create from a long value
 - create a random element

 ###### *`FieldElement`*